Denmark suspends use of AstraZeneca COVID vaccine | DW | 11.03.2021

 The Danish Health Authority stopped short of saying there was a direct link between the vaccine and the blood clots, "at the time being."

-There has been one report of a blood clot patient in Denmark.
+A delivery of 1 million doses of the shot went to 17 EU countries.

-A further six European countries have halted the use of a vaccine batch from AstraZeneca, the Danish authorities said.
+A total of six European countries have now halted the use of a vaccine batch from AstraZeneca.

+Austria stopped using AstraZeneca shots while investigating a death from coagulation disorders and an illness from a pulmonary embolism.

+Estonia, Lithuania, Luxembourg and Latvia have also halted inoculations while the investigation continues.

 -